Make Mother's Day extra special with these tech gifts

 7. The Sonos One Speaker with built-in Amazon Alexa ($199; sonos.com)

-If mom is looking to up her music listening game, the Sonos One with built-in Amazon Alexa is the way to go.
-When using this innovative device, mom can request it to play certain songs using just her voice.
+If mom is looking to increase her music listening game, the Sonos One with built-in Amazon Alexa is the way to go.
+Mom can request it to play certain songs using just her voice.
 And, as for sound quality, Sonos is an industry leader.

-A comfortable temperature at home can be created using the Dyson .
+Dyson will create a comfortable temperature in your home.
 It heats, cools and purifies the air using top-of-the-line technology.

 Note: The prices above reflect the retailer's listed price at the time of publication.